Oink70/VerusPayInstallScripts/README.md

 For Pirate: `/opt/pirate/pirate.sh z_sendmany "STOREADDRESSSENDINGFROM" "[{\"address\": \"RECEIVEADDRESS\", \"amount\":AMOUNT}]"`

 #### Upgrade Notice

+= 0.1.2 =
+Bug fixes for both Install and Upgrade scripts

 = 0.1.1 =
 New coin support added for Komodo KMD, New functionality added to VerusChainTools install and upgrade scripts, upgrade script added to repo